timhendriks93/blender-servo-animation/README.md

 | Hexadecimal | 0x3C | 0x00 | 0x01 | 0x77 | 0x3E |

 The position value is split into 2 bytes (high and low), while the first byte is the most significant one.

+### Reading Serial Commands on an Arduino

+Instead of writing your own logic to read and interpret the serial commands, you can also use the [Blender Servo Animation Arduino Library](https://github.com/timhendriks93/blender-servo-animation-arduino) which has a built-in support for the live mode.
+Check out the library's repository for more details and some read-to-use examples.